 Another key factor to consider is how long the broadband contract you decide on will last.
 The best value contracts for student houses usually tie you in for a year.
 If you’re moving to a new student house after 12 months, you can opt to continue your contract as long as the provider still has coverage.

 Broadband, TV and telephone

 Next it’s important to decide what you actually need as part of your broadband package.
 If you’re a house full of movie fanatics, or a house full of sporty students who love watching the match live, you might fancy opting for a deal that comes with a television subscription added on.

-We all know that students are notoriously on a tight budget.
-But is your broadband connection something that you really want to scrimp on?
+As a student you may be on a tight budget, but is your broadband connection something that you really want to scrimp on?
 Sometimes cheap broadband deals aren’t as lucrative as you might think, especially if you’ve got a number of heavy users living under one roof.

 If you’re splitting the cost between everyone in the house, consider whether you can afford to spend a few extra pounds on getting the best connection that’s right for you.

 Can college students get free internet?

 If you’re looking to get internet for a privately-rented student house, then it won’t be free just because you are studying.